kcroker/dpsprep/README.md

 For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep](https://aur.archlinux.org/packages/dpsprep) package for Arch Linux.

+### Manual

+Setting up the project in is again done via `uv`.
 Once inside the cloned repository, the environment for the program can be set up by simply running `uv sync --all-extras`.
 After than, the following should work:

     uv run dpsprep [OPTIONS] SRC [DEST]

+> [!NOTE]
+> Previous versions used [`pyenv`](https://github.com/pyenv/pyenv) for managing Python versions and [`poetry`](https://python-poetry.org/) for managing dependencies and building.
+Since then the project migrated to `uv`, which subsumes both and provides other niceties.

-The program can then easily be built and installed locally via [`pipx`](https://pipx.pypa.io/en/stable/):
+You can also build and install the project, for example via [`pipx`](https://pipx.pypa.io/en/stable/):

     uv build --wheel
     pipx install --include-deps dist/*.whl

-This will install the `dpsprep` Python module, as well as an eponymous [executable](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#creating-executable-scripts).
-The executable can be copied elsewhere.

 > [!TIP]
 > The build can fail if the [`uv_build`](https://docs.astral.sh/uv/concepts/build-backend/) Python package is not installed.
 Make sure not only the `uv` binary, but also the corresponding Python package is available.
 For example, in the Arch repositories, these are distinct packages, `uv` and `python-uv`.
 Alternatively, try to install the [`uv-build`](https://pypi.org/project/uv-build/) PyPI package (`python-uv-build` in Arch) explicitly in this case.